WHY IT MATTERS WHAT YOUR BOOTS ARE MADE OF

 Another important work boot component is the midsole, a piece of material between the insole (which cradles the foot) and the outsole.
 Midsoles are often built with ethylene vinyl acetate (EVA), which provides an excellent shock-absorbing cushion for street shoes or hiking boots, for example.
 Work boot manufacturers, however, often use polyurethane to construct midsoles instead.
 This is for the same reason that PU is favored in work boot outsoles – PU holds up to impacts and stresses much better than EVA, so a PU midsole will hold its cushioning much longer than a midsole made of EVA.
 But both materials have their benefits, and so do rubber midsoles, which are sometimes used to improve the flexibility of a boot.

 Finally, shanks are long, thin strips of stiff material that are placed between the midsole and outsole of work boots to provide the extra support and stability that other types of footwear do not require.
 A shank allows the work boot to hold its shape even under heavy duress – think standing on a ladder or a piece of equipment that places uneven pressure on the bottoms of your feet.
 The strongest shanks are made with steel.
 Steel shanks last a long time, but have a couple of negatives.
 First, they add more weight to the boot than other types of material, and second, they conduct electricity, so should be used with care by manufacturers hoping to craft boots that are electrical hazard-resisting.
-For these reasons, you may find you’re better off looking for work boots made with nylon or fiberglass shanks – they are nearly as durable as steel, but do not conduct electricity, and create much more lightweight work boots.

 CONCLUSION